Creative Absolute

 Spencer visited the United States in 1882 and was much impressed by what he observed on a triumphal tour.

-Spencer spent his last years continuing his work and avoiding the honors and positions that were offered to him by a long list of colleges and universities.
+Spencer spent his last years continuing his work and avoiding the honours and positions that were offered to him by a long list of colleges and universities.

 Personal life:

-Spenser described his childhood, in "An Autobiography" (1904), reflected the attitudes of a family which included religious nonconformistsand social critics.
+Spenser described his childhood, in "An Autobiography" (1904), which reflected the attitudes of a family which included religious nonconformists and social critics.

 In 1853 upon the death of his uncle, Spencer received inheritance which allowed him to devote himself to science.
 He never married and had no children.

-During his visit to United States he became a close friend of the great industrialist and steel baron Andrew Carnegie.
+During his visit to the United States, he became a close friend of the great industrialist and steel baron Andrew Carnegie.

 He died at the age of 83 at Brighton on Dec.
 8, 1903.